-Philosopher Diana Hsieh argues that this attack on moral judgment rests on a faulty view of control, as well as other errors.
-By developing Aristotle's theory of moral responsibility, Hsieh explains the sources and limits of a person's responsibility for what he does, what he produces, and who he is.
+Philosopher Diana Brickell argues that this attack on moral judgment rests on a faulty view of control, as well as other errors.
+By developing Aristotle's theory of moral responsibility, she explains the sources and limits of a person's responsibility for what he does, what he produces, and who he is.
 Ultimately, she shows that moral judgments are not undermined by luck.

 In addition, this book explores the nature of moral agency and free will, the purpose of moral judgment, causation in tort and criminal law, the process of character development, and more.

 Currently, Amazon sells the paperback of Responsibility & Luck for just over $17.
 Or you can always opt for the Kindle version for $9.99.
 If you buy the paperback from Amazon, you can purchase the Kindle version from Amazon for just $1 more.
 If you're from outside the United States, check your country's Amazon site, as the book might be available from there directly.

 Like every author, I depend on good reviews of the book on Amazon, social media, and elsewhere.
 So once you've read Responsibility & Luck, please review it!
 You can review the paperback edition or the Kindle edition on Amazon.
 You can also recommend Responsibility & Luck on Facebook and Twitter using these links: